QuTech-Delft/cQASM-spec/README.md

 cQASM 2.0 also strives to be usable as an intermediate representation for a quantum compiler at all levels.
 This requires that it can describe some higher-level constructs as well, to be reduced by later compilation steps.
 For instance, cQASM 2.0 supports the three-qubit Toffoli gate, which implementations most likely would not.

-In addition to being a compiler intermediate representation (IR), it is expected that people will also be writing cQASM manually, for instance to use features that the compiler does not yet support.
+In addition to being a superset of the compiler intermediate representation, it is expected that people will also be writing cQASM manually, for instance to use features that the compiler does not yet support.
 For this reason, unlike most IRs, cQASM should also be user-friendly, allowing some "syntactic sugar" here and there that a compiler would never generate.
 For instance, using a non-static range of qubits in a SIMD style (that is, defined by the contents of classical registers) would never be defined by a compiler, but might allow algorithms to be written more concisely when coded manually.

 In terms of featureset, described very briefly: cQASM 1.0 allows only specification of pure quantum circuits, while 2.0 expands on this by adding classical instructions.